2018 South Carolina elections: Commissioner of Agriculture

-South Carolina State House of Representatives
+State legislature

 All 124 seats in the South Carolina House of Representatives were up for election in 2018.
 On election day 2018, Republicans controlled 80 seats as compared to the Democrats' 44.
 Although four seats flipped party, there was no net change in the composition of the state House because Republicans flipped Districts 42 and 97 while Democrats flipped Districts 15 and 117.
-Republicans maintained their 80-to-44 seat majority in the South Carolina House following the 2018 election.
+Republicans maintained their 80-to-44-seat majority in the South Carolina House following the 2018 election.